mjambon/reasonable-shell-script/README.md

 Common conventions that minimize annoyances:

-* Executable files should have no extension because they're a command and it should have a name that's meaningful to the **user**.
+* An executable file should have no extension because it's a command name that should be meaningful to the **user**.
 It's `hello`, not `hello.sh`.
 The implementation language is irrelevant to the caller of the command.
 * Environment variables should use all-caps e.g. `"$USER"`.
 Ordinary shell variables should use lowercase e.g. `"$name"`.